 When we’ve confirmed “DOWN”, we redirect traffic.
 With DNS, an automated change to the IP address is all that is required.
 And because we run a low TTL of 60 seconds, users around the world will be directed to the new IP address within 2 to 3 minutes.
 With our Networking solution, users are almost instantaneously redirected to the alternate device(s) without an IP change.
 That is all done behind the scenes, in a similar fashion to changing the NAT address on your firewall.
 The public IP remains the same, but the back-end IP has changed, seamlessly routing traffic without the user knowing.

-The solution that best fits your needs depends entirely on your scenario.
 For some clients, the delay of 2 to 3 minutes is perfectly acceptable.
 For others, speed is of the essence, and changing the IP seen in DNS is not an option.
 If you have a unique situation you’d like to discuss with us to understand which solution may be the most appropriate, just reach out to us via our contact form or telephone number at the very top of this page.
 We’re happy to dialog with you as much as necessary to better understand your unique requirements and to see if we can help.